 Please allow approximately US $4 for each domestic departure tax and US $31 for international departure tax from Lima.Back to index

 If you need to be contacted while travelling we recommend email.
-Email cafes are generally available throughout the regions we visit, although it is possible you may be without email contact for several days on some itineraries.
+Wifi is generally available throughout the regions we visit, although it is possible you may be without email contact for several days on some itineraries.
 If someone wishes to contact you in an emergency while you are on one of our trips we recommend that they contact your local booking agent, or refer to our emergency contact details.
 We don't recommend that family and friends try to contact you through hotels, as they are subject to change and the reception staff may not speak English.Back to index

 While we always endeavor to provide the best possible holiday experience, due to the nature of travel and the areas we visit sometimes things can and do go wrong.
 Should any issue occur while you are on your trip it is imperative that you discuss this with your group leader or our local partner right away so that they can do their best to rectify the problem and save any potential negative impact on the rest of your trip.